 In a typical year, our international graduate law programs include about 40 students from 20 or more different countries around the globe.
 The University of Miami School of Law has graduated over 1000 alumni who are living and working in more than 90 countries around the world.
 In fact, the Hispanic Business Magazine has for seven consecutive years selected the University of Miami School of Law as one of the top ten U.S. law schools for Hispanics.
 The School of Law was cited by the magazine as a place that promotes and encourages a diverse community where Hispanic students can thrive.
-In 2005 Hispanic Business Magazine ranked the University of Miami School of Law the best law school in the United States for Hispanic students.
+In 2014 Hispanic Business Magazine ranked the University of Miami School of Law the third best law school in the United States for Hispanic students.

 Some of our LL.M students are selected to server as research assistants to our international Faculty during the academic year.

 Some LL.M. students may apply and be selected by the Dean to serve as a Visiting Associate Professor for one year after the completion of the LL.M. program.

 The University of Miami School of Law is home to one of the largest legal research libraries in the Southeast United States with an impressive international law collection.

 The International and Foreign LL.M.
 Programs at UM have always been small and selective programs, which provide a superior experience for both students and faculty.
 The LL.M.
 Programs are tailor-made to each student's academic and professional needs.
 Each of our LL.M. students creates a course of study that matches his or her career goals.